across-protocol/indexer/packages/webhooks/README.md

 To use the `WebhookFactory`, you need to provide a configuration object and dependencies:

 - **Config**: This object should include:
-  - requireApiKey: boolean; - Should registration of new webhooks require an api key
   - enabledWebhooks: WebhookTypes[]; - What event processors should be enabled, like 'DepositStatus'

 - **Dependencies**: This object should include: